confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 Correspondingly, there is an increased push to harmonize management and governance of human and non-human identities.
 Modern workloads may operate on their own behalf with their own credentials, or as agents on behalf of other entities with delegated credentials.
-Entities interested in strong assurances around the security of their deployed workloads, for regulatory, contractual or peace of mind reasons, are starting to face large and challenging tasks of upgrading their existing computing system infrastructure to meet these requirements.
+Entities interested in strong assurances around the security of their deployed workloads, for regulatory, contractual or peace of mind reasons, are facing large and challenging tasks of upgrading their existing computing system infrastructure to meet these requirements.
 Current ways of issuing and managing workload identities, as well as those required for effective protection of data-in-use, are subject to multiple architectural challenges; chief among them:

 1. Lack of workload isolation against the hardware and the operating system owners/administrators, as well as peer workload instances
 2. Lack of strong binding between a workload credential and the workload instance to which that credential had been issued
 3. Lack of verifiable composition of the workload, and inability to associate a credential with a set of decisions leading up to its issuance

-It is important to highlight that these requirements are related: lack of process isolation eases credential exfiltration and leads to credential leakage and reuse.
+It is important to highlight that these shortcomings are related: lack of process isolation eases credential exfiltration and leads to credential leakage and reuse.

 Confidential Computing can close these architectural gaps due to its unique features (i.e., verifiable composition, strong workload isolation) and broad availability (i.e., support by all major hardware vendors).
 Multiple emerging regulations will mean that customers will be looking to these features and capabilities to satisfy them.